catherineschen/catherineschen.github.io/_pages/about.md

   - /about.html
 ---

 I am a software engineer with experience developing web applications using React, JavaScript, Golang, and Ruby on Rails.
 My previous experience also includes AI/ML research on factors that lead to successful startups, explainable artificial intelligence, and natural language processing.
+I received my BA in Computer Science and French from Wellesley College, where I was also a member of the Track & Field and Swimming & Diving Teams.
 In my spare time, I enjoy rock climbing, running, and discovering new restaurants.

 Recent News
 ======